×

 • US$ at constant 2000 prices > Value added > Manufacturing > Value added > Constant 2000 US$: Manufacturing refers to industries belonging to ISIC divisions 15-37.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are expressed constant 2000 U.S. dollars."

-• US$ at current prices > Value added > Agriculture > Value added > Current US$: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
+• US$ at current prices > Value added > Services > Etc. > Value added > Current US$: Services correspond to ISIC divisions 50-99.
+They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
+Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
-The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
+The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars."

 STAT AMOUNT DATE RANK HISTORY

-Growth rates > Gross capital formation > Annual % growth 9.7% 2009 16th out of 102
+Growth rates > Gross fixed capital formation > Annual % growth 10.35% 2009 11th out of 97

 Local currency at constant prices > Aggregate indicators > GDP > Constant LCU 28.13 trillion 2009 8th out of 162